cosmos/cosmos-sdk/docs/core/app1.md

 Every app will have such a function that defines the setup of the app.
 It will typically be contained in an `app.go` file.
 We'll talk about how to connect this app object with the CLI, a REST API, the logger, and the filesystem later in the tutorial.
-For now, note that this is where we grant handlers access to stores.
+For now, note that this is where we register handlers for messages and grant them access to stores.

-Here, we have only one store and one handler, and the handler is granted access by giving it the capability key.
+Here, we have only a single Msg type, `bank`, a single store for accounts, and a single handler.
+The handler is granted access to the store by giving it the capability key.
 In future apps, we'll have multiple stores and handlers, and not every handler will get access to every store.

 After setting the transaction decoder and the message handling routes, the final